CLI

 - default:

-agent-analytics loginopens browser approval with a local loopback callback - detached fallback:
+agent-analytics loginopens browser approval with a local loopback callback - detached handoff:

-Do not treat pasted long-lived API keys as the primary onboarding path.
+Do not ask users to paste long-lived API keys into an agent thread.
 Browser approval is the normal hosted flow.

 The CLI stores local config at $XDG_CONFIG_HOME/agent-analytics/config.json, with fallback to ~/.config/agent-analytics/config.json.

-Credential lookup still respects environment overrides first, so AGENT_ANALYTICS_API_KEY continues to win until you unset it.
+Credential lookup still respects compatibility environment overrides first, so AGENT_ANALYTICS_API_KEY continues to win until you unset it.

 Common commands